vordgi/ommy/README.md

 import { search } from 'ommy/notion';

 const answer = await search({
-    prompt: 'the process of caching a request from the service with DNA data', token,
+    text: 'the process of caching a request from the service with DNA data', token,
 });
 ```